March 23 Movement: Continued clashes

-Bibatama Mining Concession, the largest coltan mine in the African Great Lakes region and a major contributor to the country's mining economy, accounting for 15% of global coltan production, came under M23 control on 30 April 2024.
+The Bibatama Mining Concession, the largest coltan mine in the African Great Lakes region and a major contributor to the country's mining economy, accounting for 15% of global coltan production, came under M23 control in April 2024.

 M23 and RDF forces continued their advance on the southern front in Petit Nord, capturing mining sites in southern Masisi Territory, including Rubaya—one of the largest sources of coltan globally—on 30 April.
-The alliance, referred to as AFC-M23, established control over trading centers in Rubaya and Mushaki, as well as critical mineral transport routes to Rwanda.
+The alliance, referred to as AFC-M23, (Note: AFC is an acronym of Alliance Fleuve Congo) established control over trading centers in Rubaya and Mushaki, as well as critical mineral transport routes to Rwanda.
 This arrangement led to one of the most significant contaminations of supply chains with ineligible 3T minerals—tin, tantalum, and tungsten—recorded in the African Great Lakes region in the past decade.

 AFC-M23 monopolized the export of coltan from Rubaya to Rwanda, emphasizing high-volume trade and instituting considerable taxation policies.
 The group organized all logistical aspects of mineral production, trade, and transport, effectively establishing a quasi-governmental administration.
 This included the establishment of a ministry for mineral exploitation in Rubaya's trading area, which issued permits for miners and traders, disguised with the markings of the "République Démocratique du Congo – Province du Nord Kivu".
 Miners and traders were mandated to pay annual fees, and AFC-M23 doubled the wages of miners to incentivize their continued labor.
 The armed group enforced transaction regulations, threatening punitive actions for any violations.

 Minerals extracted from Rubaya were transported through various routes within the DRC, notably via Bihambwe, Mushaki, Kirolirwe, Kitshanga, Kizimba, Bishusha, Mulimbi, Tongo, Kalengera, and Kibumba.
 Cargo offloaded at the Kibumba market was often transported in heavy-duty trucks entering the DRC from Rwanda.
 Satellite imagery confirmed these movements.
-Furthermore, AFC-M23 enforced forced labor (salongo) among locals to construct and widen roads necessary for the transportation of minerals.
+AFC-M23 enforced forced labor (salongo) among locals to construct and widen roads necessary for the transportation of minerals.
 Reports indicated that mineral convoys operated regularly, with several tons of coltan shipped each week, totaling an estimated 120 tons per month.
 AFC-M23 levied taxes and in-kind payments on mineral sales and transportation, generating approximately $800,000 monthly from the taxation of coltan production and trade in Rubaya.